wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 <td></td>
 <td>call-query</td>
 <td></td>
-<td>an OPTIONAL element (which may occur any number of times) which is used to execute a further query and produce an element which will be present in the parent element as a child.
+<td>An OPTIONAL element (which may occur any number of times) that is used to execute a further query and produce an element that will be present in the current element as a child.
 This is used primarily to use a value of a column as key to select data from a new table.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td>element</td>
 <td></td>
-<td>an OPTIONAL element (which may occur any number of times) indicating how a specific column in the result table is to be mapped into an element</td>
+<td>An OPTIONAL element (which may occur any number of times) indicating how a specific column in the result table is to be mapped into an element</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td></td>
 <td>element/@name</td>
-<td>a REQUIRED QName giving the name of the element to put the column data into</td>
+<td>A REQUIRED name specifying the name of the element into which the column data will be inserted.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td></td>
 <td>element/@column</td>
-<td>an OPTIONAL string giving the name of the column whose value is to be copied into the element.</td>
+<td>An OPTIONAL string giving the name of the column of which the value is to be copied into the element.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td></td>
 <td>element/@requiredRoles</td>
-<td>an OPTIONAL string giving the names of roles that who has permission to see the result element.
+<td>An OPTIONAL string giving the names of roles that have permission to see the result element.
 Bydefaultit has set to all users.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td></td>
 <td>element/@export</td>
-<td>an OPTIONAL name giving to the element that to be export outside of query.
-This feature is used withboxcarringsupport.</td>
+<td>An OPTIONAL name given to the element that is to be export.
+This feature is used with boxcarring support.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td></td>
 <td>element/@exportType</td>
-<td>a REQUIRED parameter when using export option.
-Used to give the export element type whether scalar or array.</td>
+<td>A REQUIRED parameter when using the export option.
+Used to give the export element type: scalar or array.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td></td>
 <td>element/@xsdType</td>
-<td>an OPTIONAL indication of the XML Schema type of the element.
-If none is given defaults to the mapping of the SQL type of the result column named by @column to an XML Schema type as per [SQL XML Mapping]</td>
+<td>An OPTIONAL indication of the XML Schema type of the element.
+If none is given, the value defaults to the mapping of the SQL type of the result column named by @column to an XML Schema type as per SQL XML Mapping.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>attribute</td>
 <td></td>
-<td>an OPTIONAL element (which may occur any number of times) indicating how a specific column in the result table is to be mapped into an attribute of the element representing the current row</td>
+<td>An OPTIONAL element (which may occur any number of times) indicating how a specific column in the result table is to be mapped into an attribute of the element representing the current row</td>
 </tr>
 <tr class="even">
 <td></td>